 A free screen reader application for Windows computer.
 It's not as comprehensive as JAWS screen reader software, but it's quite comparable.
 Donation is encouraged so the developer can keep it up to date.

 Formerly known as "Firefox Accessibility Extension" this is a free, open source based tool to evaluate web pages for WCGA 2.0. compliance using the HTML5 and ARIA standards.
-You can also find find the AInspector Sidebar on the Mozilla Add-on site.
+You can also find find AInspector WCAG on the Mozilla Add-on site.

 This is a useful tool if you work on developing a website.
 While they don't include accessibility assessment as part of the tools, the Responsive Design Mode tool is especially useful to help you see how the website would look like on different devices such as tablets and phones.